Matchmaking API

 Join a Random Session

-In order to join any Session, in cases where players just want to quickly join a Game, simply start the NetworkRunner
+To join any session, in cases where players just want to quickly join a Game, simply start the NetworkRunner

 and let it find an available Game Session